Ale-SaP/Investigator/README.md

 ### How can I use it?
-At the moment you can replace the value at the bottom of the file, on writing.
+At the moment, you can replace the value at the bottom of the file, on writing.